pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 about your package (such as the name and version) as well as which code files to include.

 Open :file:`setup.py` and enter the following content.
-You **should** update the package name to include your username (for example, ``example-pkg-theacodes``.
-You can personalize the other values if you'd like:
+Update the package name to include your username (for example, ``example-pkg-theacodes``), this ensures that you have a unique package name and that your package doesn't conflict with packages uploaded by other people following this tutorial.

 .. code-block:: python